hikarilogo50smallred2

 Daily

-Practice, and then implement the following areas into your workday, to get maximum utilization of your scissor.
+Implement the following practices into your workday to get maximum utilization of your scissor.

 Tension and Adjustment